silaspe/maths/README.md

 * [Set theory](set_theory.md) - definitions of the subset, empty set, power set, and so on.
 * [NOOOOOOOOOO](streak.md) - I lost evereything.
-* [Code repo](actual_repo.md) - pretty self explanatory. also, the idea for both this page and the one above it did not originate in the brainstorm page.
+* [Code repo](actual_repo.md) - pretty self explanatory.
+Also, the idea for both this page and the one above it did not originate in the brainstorm page.